Donate Venue Hire

 The Master

-Paul Wilson served in British Army from 1976-1986 where he received extensive language training before transferring to the Foreign and Commonwealth Office.
+Paul Wilson served in the British Army from 1976-1986 where he received extensive language training before transferring to the Foreign and Commonwealth Office.
 There, he worked on the Eastern Europe and Southern Africa desks and served as First Secretary (Political) at the British High Commission in Islamabad, Pakistan from 1991-93.
 In 1992 he was one of the diplomatic staff on the Foreign Office mission to the new Mujahideen government in Kabul.

 In 1994 Paul joined De La Rue PLC, the leading high security printers.
 He held a series of appointments in De La Rue’s banknote division before being appointed managing director of De la Rue’s Identity Systems business in 2003.